• Art Magazine

 8. Make it a place you enjoy being

-Last but not least: don't neglect your immediate surroundings and background.
-For a cozy atmosphere, consider decorative cushions for indoor and outdoor use, blankets that also provide warmth when the weather gets cooler, or string lights to add another light source and create a cozy atmosphere when sunlight is low.
+Last but not least: Don't neglect your immediate surroundings and background.
+For a cozy atmosphere, consider decorative cushions for indoor and outdoor use, blankets that also provide warmth when the weather gets cooler, or string lights to add another light source .
+This way, you can create a cozy atmosphere even with limited sunlight.

 Sources and further information